Vikings (TV series): Season 2

 On April 5, 2013, History renewed Vikings for a ten-episode second season.
 Jeff Woolnough and Kari Skogland joined Ken Girotti and Ciaran Donnelly as directors of the second season.

 Two new series regulars were announced on June 11, 2013: Alexander Ludwig, portraying the teenage Björn; and Linus Roache, playing King Ecbert of Wessex.
 The second season undergoes a jump in time, aging the young Björn (Nathan O'Toole) into an older swordsman portrayed by Ludwig.
 The older Björn has not seen his father, Ragnar, for "a long period of time".
 Lagertha remarries to a powerful jarl, a stepfather who provides harsh guidance to Björn.
 Edvin Endre and Anna Åström signed up for roles in the second season.
 Endre had the role of Erlendur, one of King Horik's sons.

 Season 3

 Morgan O'Sullivan, Sheila Hockin, Sherry Marsh, Alan Gasmer, James Flynn, John Weber and Michael Hirst are credited as executive producers.

 This season was produced by Steve Wakefield and Keith Thompson; Bill Goddard and Séamus McInerney acted as co-producers.
 The production team for this season included casting directors Frank and Nuala Moiselle; costume designer Joan Bergin; visual effects supervisors Julian Parry and Dominic Remane; stunt action designers Franklin Henson and Richard Ryan; composer Trevor Morris; production designer Mark Geraghty; editors Aaron Marshall for the first, third, fifth, seventh and ninth episodes and Tad Seaborn for the second, fourth, sixth, eighth and tenth episodes; and cinematographer PJ Dillon.

 Norwegian music group Wardruna provided much of the background music to the series.
-Wardruna's founder Einar Kvitrafn Selvik also appeared as an actor in the show during the third season, portraying a shaman.
+Wardruna's founder Einar Selvik also appeared as an actor in the show during the third season, portraying a shaman.